smusp/SEMs_with_lavaan/Kurbanoglu_2021/Kurbanoglu_2021.md

 standard deviations), and then how to use the co/variance matrix to replicate the analysis.

-Except in this case, the results cannot be replicated (see below).
+Except in this case, the analysis cannot be replicated (see below).
 There are problems with the paper.
 Rather than being an examplar, this example is included to show how to run SEM using summary data in order to check published results.

 #### Load relevant packages